solardome/mini-kvstore/README.md

 A simple hash table implementation (DJB2 hashing, open addressing) exposed through a clean C API: `set`, `get`, `del`, `count`.
 The project exists primarily as a reference implementation for building robust CI/CD pipelines around C projects using CMake and GitHub Actions.

+## Motivation

+Redis is written in C. C projects have unique CI/CD challenges - multiple compilers, sanitizers, memory safety tools, and build system complexity that Go or Java pipelines don't face.
+This project explores what a production-grade CI/CD pipeline looks like for a C codebase: layered static analysis, runtime sanitizers, fuzzing, container scanning, and a deterministic release gate - all integrated into GitHub Actions.

 ## Build

 ```bash